 Neighborhood Connections Team

-This Department will cover the northern, central, and southern Regions of Trillium.
+This team has staff dedicated to the northern, central, and southern Regions of Trillium.

 Social Determinants of Health (SDoH)